RAYSTOWN LAKE AREA

 SHOWCASE OUR NATURAL RESOURCES & PROTECT THE ENVIRONMENT

 Many people love to come to Raystown Lake and enjoy the wilderness, plants and aquatic life.
 However, there are very few access points to get to the water at Raystown Lake, especially if the visitor is handicapped in any way or has limited mobility.
-Since only 3-4% of the 21,000 acres managed by the US Army Corps of Engineers around Raystown Lake is developed, we feel our project will allow more people to visit the lake and enjoy lake amenities such as fishing with ADA accessibility.
+Since only 4% of the shoreline around Raystown Lake is accessible by vehicle, we feel there is ample room for more access to the lake on the northeastern shore close to our private property.
 We have enlisted the support of Juniata College in helping with the environmental oversight of our project when it moves forward.
 Juniata College has a stellar environmental studies program and has operated a field station on Raystown Lake for more than 25 years.
 (Click for details)

-With the guidance of the USACE, we hope to expand hiking and biking trails, open an environmental learning center, and offer programs on the local plants, animals, and aquatic life.
+With the guidance of the USACE, we hope to expand hiking and biking trails and help coordinate or fund programs for the public on the local plants, animals, and aquatic life.

 HELP SUPPORT THE LOCAL TOURISM INDUSTRY